iKannada/TweetKannada/README.md

 # TweetKannada

 Fetches and stores Kannada tweets in MySQL DB.
-Finds ten maximum repeated words in tweets tweeted in last two hours.
+Finds ten maximum repeated words in the tweets of last two hours.